biolink/biolink-model/docs/index.md

      * [CaseToPhenotypicFeatureAssociation](CaseToPhenotypicFeatureAssociation.md) - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype.
      * [CellLineToDiseaseOrPhenotypicFeatureAssociation](CellLineToDiseaseOrPhenotypicFeatureAssociation.md) - An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype.
          * [CellLineAsAModelOfDiseaseAssociation](CellLineAsAModelOfDiseaseAssociation.md)
+     * [ChemicalAffectsGeneAssociation](ChemicalAffectsGeneAssociation.md) - Describes an effect that a chemical has on a gene or gene product (e.g. an impact of on its abundance, activity, localization, processing, expression, etc.)
      * [ChemicalEntityAssessesNamedThingAssociation](ChemicalEntityAssessesNamedThingAssociation.md)
+     * [ChemicalEntityOrGeneOrGeneProductRegulatesGeneAssociation](ChemicalEntityOrGeneOrGeneProductRegulatesGeneAssociation.md) - A regulatory relationship between two genes
+     * [ChemicalGeneInteractionAssociation](ChemicalGeneInteractionAssociation.md) - describes a physical interaction between a chemical entity and a gene or gene product.
+Any biological or chemical effect resulting from such an interaction are out of scope, and covered by the ChemicalAffectsGeneAssociation type (e.g. impact of a chemical on the abundance, activity, structure, etc, of either participant in the interaction)
      * [ChemicalToChemicalAssociation](ChemicalToChemicalAssociation.md) - A relationship between two chemical entities.
 This can encompass actual interactions as well as temporal causal edges, e.g. one chemical converted to another.
          * [ChemicalToChemicalDerivationAssociation](ChemicalToChemicalDerivationAssociation.md) - A causal relationship between two chemical entities, where the subject represents the upstream entity and the object represents the downstream.
 For any such association there is an implicit reaction:
          * [ReactionToParticipantAssociation](ReactionToParticipantAssociation.md)